fastlane/fastlane/pilot/README.md

 ###### The best way to manage your TestFlight testers and builds from your terminal

-This tool allows you to manage all important features of Apple TestFlight using your terminal.
+Pilot makes it easier to manage your app on Apple’s TestFlight.
+You can:

-- Upload new builds and distribute them to all testers
+- Upload & distribute builds
-- List all available builds
-- Add and remove beta testers
+- Add & remove testers
-- Get information about testers, like the registered devices
+- Retrieve information about testers & devices
-- Export and import all your testers
+- Import/export all available testers

 Get in contact with the developer on Twitter: [@FastlaneTools](https://twitter.com/FastlaneTools)